cherryontech/website/src/assets/content/dictionary/scrum.md

 sources:
 - sourceurl: [https://www.scrum.org/resources/what-scrum-module]
 perspectives:
-- meaning: Set product goals, start sprint planning to spread work between different specific teams, and associate sprint goals.
-Spring teams have daily/weekly scrums where they work or discuss their goals.
+- meaning: to start with setting product goals, then starting sprint planning to spread work between different specific teams.
+These teams have daily/weekly scrums where they work or discuss their goals.
 Finally, a sprint review is done to go over tasks and goals accomplished.
 Then either goals can be reset or go back into sprint planning if goals were not completed.
-This is a cycle that continues until the project is finished.
+This is a cycle that continues until the project is finished successfully.
-  role: Any Development Team
+  role: member on a development team,
 ---